Eye darker

 I care about science.
 And there is no scientific proof that meatless is better than moderate meat.
 And certainly a couple of doctors selling their Miracle Diet™ is not science in the least.

-6. over 9 years ago on Non Sequitur
+6. almost 10 years ago on Non Sequitur

 sigh And we get the final bit of “magical thinking”.
 Just change your diet and it can magically fix a blocked (!!) artery!
 And the evidence is so conclusive.
 Just watch a “documentary” by a couple of people pushing their diet books and videos.
 Are they medical researchers?
 No, of course not.
 Just a couple of doctors, who might be sincere — but they’re only doctors.
 People need to understand that doctors are NOT scientists or researchers.